romeric/Fastor/README.md

 ~~~

 ### Basic SIMD optimised linear algebra routines for small tensors
 All basic numerical linear algebra subroutines for small tensors (where the overhead of calling vendor/optimised `BLAS` is typically not worth it) are fully SIMD optimised and efficiently implemented.
-Note that Fastor exposes two functionally equivalent interfaces for linear algebra functions, the more verbose names (matmul, determinant, inverse etc) evaluate immediately and can only take tensors as arguments and the less verbose ones (%, det, inv) evaluate lazy
+Note that Fastor exposes two functionally equivalent interfaces for linear algebra functions, the more verbose names (matmul, determinant, inverse etc) evaluate immediately and the less verbose ones (%, det, inv) evaluate lazy
 ~~~c++
 Tensor<double,3,3> A,B;
 // fill A and B